rdma-from-gpu/experiments/README.md

 The `collect_generator_pktsize.py` script would produce a `./results/generator_pktsize/results.h5` file with all results, which will be then read by `plot_generator_pktsize.py` to generate the plots.
 The `--multi` flags needs to be specified in the collect scripts so that it would collect with a wildcard (e.g. for all matching folders)

-So, in practice, you want to run the following commands (for the generator plots):
+So, in practice, you want to run the following commands (e.g. for the generator plots):

 ```
 ./run_generator_pktsize_cpu.sh